imedkrisna/imedkrisna.github.io/hobby/index.md

 layout: default
 title: Hobby
 ---
+# New Website!
+I moved to a new domain!
+[Click here to visit my new website](https://krisna.netlify.app/)

 # Hobby!!
 Hi Everyone!
 This part of the website is more of a hobby.
 I love playing some music either alone or with friends!
 I also enjoyed singing in Smule.
 I dedicate this page for those contents!
 The plan is for this page to store my other hobby but we'll see if I had the time and dedication hahaha.